 Always adhere to the Definition of Done criteria for User Stories.

 Update the Backlog before each day’s daily stand-up event.

 Keep cell phones away during every Agile Event.

 Many working agreement items seem basic, but it is the creation by the team that makes each powerful.
 Each holds one another accountable for adherence.

 Below is an example of a comprehensive working agreement.
-This working agreement was built with a graphics software.
+This working agreement was built with graphics software.
 They don’t necessarily need to be created digitally.
 Do what works best for your team, even if it means using crayons and sticky notes.